Vietnam.vn - Nền tảng quảng bá Việt Nam

 In 1988, the hospital performed surgery to separate conjoined Vietnamese-German twins, the first separation surgery in Vietnam, recorded in the Guinness Book of World Records.

-Since October 2022, organ transplants at Children's Hospital 2 have slowed down due to the lack of operating rooms (the transplant project has not been approved), the scarcity of organs for children, and the Covid-19 pandemic disrupting international support.
+Since October 2022, organ transplants at Children's Hospital 2 have slowed down due to the lack of operating rooms (the organ transplant project has not been approved), the scarcity of organs for children, and the Covid-19 pandemic disrupting international support.
 At this time, there are temporarily no centers for organ transplants for children in the South.
-Therefore, many families bring their children to Hanoi for transplants, while other parents who cannot afford it have to bring their children home.
+Therefore, many families bring their children to Hanoi for transplants, while other parents who do not have the conditions have to bring their children home.

 According to the project, the hospital will build two more standard operating rooms specifically for organ transplant surgery.
 It is expected that the Ho Chi Minh City Department of Health will review the project at the end of this month, after which it will be sent to the Department of Medical Examination and Treatment Management, Ministry of Health.